albertarcuri/albertarcuri/README.md

 ## ✨ Sr. Ruby on Rails Developer ✨

-I specialize in developing web applications utilizing Ruby, Elixir, and JavaScript technologies, specifically I'm strongest at Ruby on Rails and React.
-Below you can see my main skills in detail:
+I am a full-stack developer who specializes in Ruby and JavaScript-based web development.
+Specifically, I have been working with Ruby on Rails for back-end development over the last 9 years.
+I also have extensive experience with front-end development using React, Angular, JavaScript, TypeScript, HTML, CSS, Bootstrap, Tailwind CSS, and more.
+Below you can see my skill sets in detail:

-- Ruby, Ruby on Rails
+• Ruby, Ruby on Rails
-- Elixir, Phoenix
-- JavaScript, React, Angular, Vue.js, Node.js
+• JavaScript, TypeScript, React, Angular, Node.js
-- HTML5, CSS/Sass, Bootstrap, Tailwind CSS
+• HTML, CSS, Bootstrap, Material-UI, Tailwind CSS
+• Ajax, JSON, XML
-- MySQL, PostgreSQL, MongoDB, Redis
+• MySQL, PostgreSQL, MongoDB, Redis, RabbitMQ
+• RESTful API
-- RESTful API, GraphQL
+• GraphQL
+• ElasticSearch
-- AWS, Heroku, Firebase
+• AWS, Heroku, Firebase

-I have 10+ years of experience building and scaling cloud-based web apps and I am well-versed in managing multi-tenant SaaS applications in the cloud.
-I also have a background in computer science, machine learning, and finance.
+As a strong team player and problem-solver, I have a proven record of planning, coordinating, and executing elegant projects from the ground up.
+I have a strong focus on best practices and prefer to get things done right the first time so you don't have to keep coming back to them.

+You can also expect my communication to be prompt, polite, and friendly.
+If you have any projects where you feel I can help out, please don't hesitate to get in touch!

 ## ✨ Skills ✨